 The Miami-Dade Commission for Women was pleased to collaborate on the creation of the historic Julia Tuttle statue, unveiled on July 28, 2010, in downtown Miami's Bayfront Park.
 Known as the "Mother of Miami," Julia S. Tuttle is recognized as the only woman founder of a major American city.
 The statue is located at the southern end of Bayfront Park, next to the playground.
 The statue is a 10 foot bronze with scenes that are typical of Miami in 1896, the year of its founding, depicted on Julia's skirt.

 National Statuary Hall Project

-The Miami-Dade County Commission for Women is supporting the initiative to replace one of Florida’s two statues currently in National Statuary Hall in the U.S. Capitol with a new statue of Marjory Stoneman Douglas.
-For more information on this national movement to have more women represented in National Statuary Hall, go to www.equalvisibilityeverywhere.org.
+The Miami-Dade County Commission for Women is supporting the initiative to replace one of Florida's two statues currently in the National Statuary Hall in the U.S. Capitol with a new status of Marjory Stoneman Douglas.
+Learn more on this national movement to have more women represented in the National Statuary Hall.

 Coordinated Victims Assistance Center

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.